vuestorefront/vue-storefront/packages/core/docs/core/composables.md

 While API Client is a data layer for the application composables are the business logic part based on [Vue.js Composition API](https://vue-composition-api-rfc.netlify.com/).
 This package contains the following Composition API functions responsible for interacting with specific parts of eCommerce platform logic:
 - `useProduct` to fetch, filter and sort products
-- `useCategory` to get the information about category
+- `useCategory` to fetch categories
 - `useCart` to manage basket
 - `useUser` to manage authorization and user profile
    - `useUserOrders` (subcomposable to `useUser`) to manage user orders that has already been placed